gastronomuae/gastronom-ai-docs/docs/scenarios/06-instagram-dm-watcher.md

 ```
 ---

-# Module 6 – Router
+# Module 7 – Router

-Messages are split into two processing routes.
+Messages are split into two processing routes after AI classification.

-After the OpenAI classification module, a Router is used to split the scenario into two processing paths based on the AI-detected message category.
+Because the classifier receives full conversation context, routing decisions are based on the true intent of the message rather than the raw text alone.

-The purpose of this routing step is to ensure that important messages requiring human attention trigger alerts, while lower-priority or irrelevant messages are simply logged for record keeping.
+This prevents short follow-ups (such as order numbers or confirmations) from being incorrectly routed as unrelated messages.

-Why Routing Is Used
+## Why Routing Is Used

 Not every Instagram DM requires immediate action.
 The AI classification determines whether a message is important for the business (customer support, sales, supplier inquiries) or non-critical (general chatter, marketing outreach, spam, etc.).